Effects of war: Displacement

+Psychological trauma

+Military service in combat is a risk factor for developing post-traumatic stress disorder (PTSD).
+Around 78% of people exposed to combat do not develop PTSD; in about 25% of military personnel who develop PTSD, its appearance is delayed.

+Refugees are also at an increased risk for PTSD due to their exposure to war, hardships, and traumatic events.
+The rates for PTSD within refugee populations range from 4% to 86%.
+While the stresses of war affect everyone involved, displaced persons have been shown to be more so than others.

+Challenges related to the overall psychosocial well-being of refugees are complex and individually nuanced.
+Refugees have reduced levels of well-being and high rates of mental distress due to past and ongoing trauma.
+Groups that are particularly affected and whose needs often remain unmet are women, older people and unaccompanied minors.
+Post-traumatic stress and depression in refugee populations also tend to affect their educational success.

+The longstanding Israel-Palestinian conflict has inflicted a large amount of social and psychological suffering to those involved.
+Many in the Israeli Defense Forces have come forth and spoken on their mental wellbeing after committing acts of violence against the defenseless.
+As for Palestinians, mostly young men and children have been impacted as a consequence of this longstanding conflict.

 Education

 In times when a country is in an economic crisis there is an increase in poverty which results in the decline of education.
 Over half of the world's children that are out of school are forced to live in conflict-affected fragile states.
 According to the UNESCO report "The groups most negatively affected by conflict were those that suffered from multiple exclusion, for example based on gender, area of residence, household wealth, language, and ethnicity".
 One predominantly damaging, effect of conflict on education is the proliferation of attacks on schools with children, teachers and school buildings become the targets of violence.
 During times of war teachers and students often suffer from death or displacement.
-This prevents the opening of schools and increases teachers absenteeism.
+This prevents the opening of schools and increases teachers' absenteeism.
 In the case of Iraq, boys were pulled out of school to work for their families, and therefore the education gap for men and women shrank.